Code-Institute-Submissions/my-full-template/README.md

 *	[https://espressocoffeeguide.com/gourmet-coffee/arabian-and-african-coffees/uganda-coffee/]
 *	[https://www.coffeestrong.org/ugandan-coffee/]
 ## Media
-*	The photos used in this site were obtained from  unsplash.com which is a website of readily available free to use images
+The photos used in this site were obtained from  [www.unsplash.com] which is a website of readily available free to use images
-##Acknowledgements
+## Acknowledgements
-*	I received inspiration for this project from serveral different coffee websites inclusing somacoffee.ie, rift.ie and also from visiting cafes based in Limerick such as Rift, Duo and Canteen.
+I received inspiration for this project from serveral different coffee websites inclusing somacoffee.ie, rift.ie and also from visiting cafes based in Limerick such as Rift, Duo and Canteen.
 I would also like to give a special thanks to my mentor Precious who was always happy to give excellent feedback and guide me in the right direction throughout the duration of the project.
 I would also like to thank my father John O' Sullivan, who gave up his time to give me guidence, support and encouragement.